Data Sources API¶

 -d url='https://s3.amazonaws.com/nyc-tlc/trip+data/fhv_tripdata_2018-12.csv'

-If the Data Source has dependent Materialized Views, data will be appended in cascade.
+If the Data Source has dependent Materialized Views, data is appended in cascade.

-Replacing data in an existing Data Source with a file¶
+Replace data in an existing Data Source with a file

 If you already have a Data Source, you can replace existing data with the contents of a file.
-You can choose to replace all data, or a selection of data.
+You can replace all data or a selection of data.

 curl \